 ON THE CAESARS BY AURELIUS VICTOR

 Sextus Aurelius Victor was a Roman historian whose history of the Roman Emperors, De Caesaribus, was finished and published in 361.
-Regarding Greek love, it adds a little to our knowledge of Augustus, but is only important as a source for the deeds of the much later emperors Philip and Constans, of whom the latter was about Victor’s age.
+Regarding Greek love, it is only important as a source for the deeds of the late emperors Philip and Constans, of whom the latter was about Victor’s age.

 The translation is by H. W. Bird, Liber de Caesaribus of Sextus Aurelius Victor, Liverpool, 1994, with two amendments explained in footnotes.